 Passlib provides three custom hash schemes based on the PBKDF2 [1] algorithm which are compatible with the modular crypt format:

 Security-wise, PBKDF2 is currently one of the leading key derivation functions, and has no known security issues.
 Though the original PBKDF2 specification uses the SHA-1 message digest, it is not vulnerable to any of the known weaknesses of SHA-1 [2], and can be safely used.
 However, for those still concerned, SHA-256 and SHA-512 versions are offered as well.
-PBKDF2-SHA512 is one of the three hashes Passlib recommends for new applications.
+PBKDF2-SHA512 is one of the four hashes Passlib recommends for new applications.

 All of these classes can be used directly as follows: